packbackbooks/engineering-docs/1-on-1s.md

 ### Question bank

 Occasionally, you may not have much to discuss.
-Use the questions to prompt conversation.
-This list was adapted from [this source](https://getlighthouse.com/blog/one-on-one-meeting-questions-great-managers-ask/)
+Use the questions like the ones below to prompt conversation.
+[This source](https://getlighthouse.com/blog/one-on-one-meeting-questions-great-managers-ask/) has a lot more great examples.

 - How can we make our 1:1s more helpful?
 - What do you want to be doing in [6 mo, 1 yr, 2 yrs] that you're not doing now?